 - Whisk together 1/4 cup water and potato starch until dissolved.

-- Add starch slurry, oil and hot water to matzo mixture and stir until combined.
+- Add starch slurry and oil to matzo mixture and stir until combined.
 (Don't worry if the mixture seems too wet at this point.)

 - Cover and refrigerate for at least 1 hour to allow the liquids to fully absorb.
 Do not skip this step!
 The mixture will firm up considerably during this time.

 - During the last 15 minutes or so of refrigerating your dough, bring 4-6 cups of vegetable broth or generously salted water to a simmer.
 Depending on the size of your pot, you'll need more or less.
 You need just enough to submerge your matzo balls.
-(Note: I prefer to cook the matzo balls in broth separate from the soup they'll be served in, because the starch makes the cooking liquid cloudy.
-You can cook yours directly in the soup if you don't mind this.)
+(Note: We are cooking the matzo balls separately from the soup they'll be served in, because the starch makes the cooking liquid cloudy.)

 - Remove chilled dough, then scoop and roll into 1" round balls.
-(They will expand slightly when cooked.)
+(They will expand quite a bit when cooked.)

 - Drop the balls into your broth, and simmer for 25 minutes.
-Keep an eye on them and make sure the broth stays at a very gentle simmer; the matzo balls are fragile and a rolling boil will agitate them too much.
+Keep an eye on them and make sure the broth stays at a *very* gentle simmer — we are almost just poaching them.
+The matzo balls are fragile and a rolling boil will agitate them too much, causing them to fall apart or come out rough and shaggy.

-- Remove the matzo cooked matzo balls with a slotted spoon and allow to cool for about 15 minutes.
+- Remove the cooked matzo balls to a plate or tray with a slotted spoon.
+Allow them to cool for about 15 minutes.
 They will be quite soft initially, but will firm up as they sit exposed to air.
 You'll add them into your hot soup right before serving.
 (You can also make these the day before serving and gently reheat them in the soup.)

 For the Soup